How to Transfer Songs from iPhone to Mac for Backup

-Unlike the music transfer from Android to iPhone, there is no official option for you to pull music off iPhone and get onto an Google Android handset.
+Unlike the music transfer from Android to iPhone, there is no official option for you to pull music off iPhone and get onto an Google Pixel.
 To crack down on piracy and as a courtesy to the record labels who work with iTunes, Apple prevents you from accessing music library and copying music from iPhone back to a Mac or PC's.

 The good news is that there are several third party applications available out there which can help you to do what you want.